A topic from the subject of Biochemistry in Chemistry.

 Basic Concepts

-Bioinformatics and computational chemistry are based on a number of fundamental concepts, including:
+Bioinformatics and computational chemistry are based on several fundamental concepts, including:

 • Molecular biology: The study of the structure and function of molecules, particularly those involved in biological processes.